Ajay Binay Institute of Technology

 Ajay Binay Institute of Technology is an ISO 9000:2000 certified institution in Cuttack, Odisha, India, affiliated to the Biju Patnaik University of Technology, Rourkela.
-The institute was established in 1998 and is affiliated to AICTE.
+The institute was established in 1998 and is affiliated to All India Council for Technical Education (AICTE).
 The campus is located within the city limits of cuttack and has a total student strength of over 2000.
-The main campus houses the Administrative block, Engineering, MBA and Architecture wings.
-The ITC wing is located in a second campus within a distance of 5 km from the main campus.
-The post graduate courses are conducted from the main campus.
+The main campus houses the Administrative block, and Engineering, MBA and Architecture wings.
+The ITC wing is located in a second campus at a distance of 5 km from the main campus.
+The post-graduate courses are conducted from the main campus.

 The Piloo Mody College of Architecture is Council of Architecture (COA) recognised and is also a registered NATA test centre.
 The department of architecture is currently in its 21st year since its inception back in 1993.

 Infrastructure and campus information

 The school is situated in Cuttack, the cultural and literary capital of Odisha.
 The campus is at a distance of 25 km from the state capital of Bhubaneswar.
 There are 5 buildings on two campuses.
 The college also provides hostel facilities to boys and girls and are located nearby, served by a regular bus service operated by the college.

 Campus A houses architecture, engineering, MBA, MCA and the junior science college, and Campus B houses the Industrial Training Institute (ITI).

 The library at ABIT is a 5000 sqft space with a seating capacity of 100 students.